scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### `issuer` {#issuer}

 The `issuer` field contains the distinguished name (DN) of the entity that has issued and signed the certificate (usually a CA).
 This field MUST be non-empty.
-All SCION implementations MUST support the additional SCION-specific attribute `ISD-AS number`.
-For details, see below and [](#isd-as-nr).

-In addition to the attributes described in {{RFC5280}} section 4.1.2.4, SCION implementations MUST also support the SCION-specific attribute `ISD-AS number`.
+In addition to the attributes described in {{RFC5280}} section 4.1.2.4, SCION implementations MUST also support the SCION-specific `id-at-ia` attribute identifying the SCION ISD and AS numbers.

 #### `id-at-ia` Attribute {#isd-as-nr}